m4r35n357/ODE-Playground/README.md

 ## Background

-This project is mainly a collection of programs in c and Python for evolving systems of ODEs using the Taylor Series Method (TSM), a rather old but poorly acknowledged technique based on forward mode Automatic Differentiation (AD).
+This project is mainly a collection of programs in c for evolving systems of ODEs using the Taylor Series Method (TSM), a rather old but poorly acknowledged technique based on forward mode Automatic Differentiation (AD).
-TSM is a procedure for integrating ODEs using Taylor Series of arbitrary order, calculated to arbitrary precision (the former requires the latter in practice), using recurrence relations between time derivatives of increasing order.
+TSM is a procedure for integrating ODEs using Taylor Series of arbitrary order, using recurrence relations between time derivatives of increasing order.
 It is therefore (or should be, if it were better known!) a serious competitor to the fourth-order RK4 for the vast majority of cases.

 The code itself is tiny (as are the dynamic executables) and has been partly developed on, and is suitable for running on, a Raspberry Pi 4 computer.
-The c code supports arbitrary precision (using the GNU MPFR library: https://www.mpfr.org), and is most suited to solving systems of ODEs to high accuracy.
-The Python code uses float precision, and is most suited to interactive analysis and plotting of functions and their derivatives.

 For the uninitiated, here is a review of the TSM itself and its history of repeated "discovery" and re-branding. https://arxiv.org/abs/1111.7149